10 Safest Cities in Michigan (with Pictures)

 2. Spring Arbor Township, MI

-The most significant favorable influence on life in Spring Arbor Township is the people’s mindset.
-For a smaller town, the population is hugely accepting and inviting new people to its community.
-In fact, many residents of Spring Arbor call this place home precisely because it’s such a welcoming community.
+The most significant influence on life in Spring Arbor Township is the residents’ mindset.
+For a smaller town, the population is accepting and inviting to new people coming to its community.
+Many residents of Spring Arbor call this place home precisely because it’s such a welcoming community.

 3. Grosse Ile, MI